 The global pharmaceuticals market is forecast to grow to over $1 trillion by 2022 driven by aging demographics in developed countries and rising wealth levels in developing countries.
 An increasing portion of this market is expected to be biologics, such as those used in gene therapy.
-Given these growth trends, we expect losses to rise as well unless logistics are put in place that protect the medical products.
-Improving your existing supply chain to ensure it focuses on precise temperature monitoring and data logging can help you preserve the integrity of your product, save money and provide better treatments for patients.
+Given these growth trends, the losses can be expected to rise as well unless preventive logistic processes are implemented to protect the goods during both shipping and storing.
+Improving the existing supply chains to ensure a focus on precise temperature monitoring and data logging can help you preserve the integrity of your product, save money and provide better treatments for patients.

 Problem: the growing complexity of the healthcare industry

 Pharmaceutical products are sensitive or vulnerable to a wider range of circumstances than the products of almost any other industry.
 Biologics, samples from clinical trials and many classes of medications and medical products are extremely sensitive to heat, humidity and even light.
 On the other hand, many chemicals are also sensitive to vibrations and shocks.

 While these items have life-saving capabilities, they are more complicated to research, develop, transport and store due to each and every product having to be as close to perfect as possible.
 No one wants their medication to have potentially fatal side effects.

 To maintain their effectiveness, different raw materials and finished goods may need to be stored at a variety of temperatures.
 Any disruption in this temperature or incorrect handling of the product could spoil it permanently.
 This could result in vaccines that are ineffective, pharmaceuticals and other temperature-sensitive products that must be thrown away or clinical trials that lose valuable data.
 Beyond this loss, you could also be subject to reputation risk and regulatory action.